John Connaughton: Port Vale

 Connaughton moved on to Third Division side Port Vale in May 1974, where he replaced Alan Boswell.
 He had turned down a lucrative offer from Gillingham as his fiancé was unwilling to move to Kent; he later said that Vale manager Roy Sproson fell off his chair after hearing the terms Gillingham offered, but agreed to match them.
 Connaughton played 47 games in the 1974–75 campaign, leaving deputy Reg Edwards to play just twice.
-For his consistency he was voted Player of the Year by the club's supporters.
-He missed just one game of the 1975–76 season, with Manchester United loanee David Ryan covering him for a 2–1 defeat at Swindon Town on 17 January.
+For his consistency, he was voted Player of the Year by the club's supporters.
+He missed just one game of the 1975–76 season, with Manchester United loanee David Ryan covering him for a 2–1 defeat at Swindon Town on 17 January after Connaughton sustained a cut eye in a training game collision with Stoke City's Denis Smith.
+Connaughton kept a clean sheet in a 1–0 win over Sheffield Wednesday despite receiving a kick to the head.

-He then faced stiff competition from a young Trevor Dance, but still managed to play 44 games in the 1976–77 season, helping the club to reach the fifth round of the FA Cup.
-Connaughton missed eight games in 1977–78 due to a knee injury, but remained Vale's first team keeper as the club suffered relegation into the Fourth Division.
-He again suffered with injuries at the start of the 1978–79 season, however he lost his No. 1 jersey to Dance in January 1979, and played just 22 games in 1978–79.
-He spent much of the 1979–80 season on the bench, and played just nine games.
+He then faced stiff competition from a young Trevor Dance.
+Still, he managed to play 44 games in the 1976–77 season, helping the club to reach the fifth round of the FA Cup.
+Connaughton missed eight games in 1977–78 due to a knee injury, but remained Vale's first-team keeper as the club suffered relegation into the Fourth Division.
+He again suffered with injuries at the start of the 1978–79 season, however, he lost his No. 1 jersey to Dance in January 1979, and played just 22 games in 1978–79.
+He spent much of the 1979–80 season on the bench and played just nine games before being given a free transfer.
 He made 218 total appearances for the "Valiants".